 4. Clarifying your Expectations

 In both our personal lives and our professional lives, we have a variety of expectations.
 There’s what you expect of others, what others expect of you, and what you expect of yourself.
 Even just thinking about it, you can see the potential for misunderstanding as we frequently mistake expectations with goals, making them difficult to manage.
-Your expectations must be stated clearly and communicated to your Team.
+Your expectations must be stated clearly and communicated to your remote work enabled team.
 No one on your Team should be confused about what constitutes Team success or what the main goals are.
 Once you’ve expressed your expectations, trust them to follow through.
 It’s easy to slip into the trap of micromanaging your remote work life.

 In a nutshell, expectations will control you if you don’t manage them.
 A result based on expectations is impossible to foresee.
 There are just too many variables and possibilities to consider.
 An excellent method to manage expectations is to avoid them altogether and instead devise a strategy for achieving your expectations or objectives, which you may do with your Team.
 It’s critical to articulate your beliefs, ethics, and priorities.
 Your personal statements speak volumes about your integrity and show that you are not hiding behind a professional mask.
 This can assist you in gaining that trust and promotes a strong working relationship with the people you work with.